-Table 2, in the section on population monitoring, shows the 24 core indicators that the Nurturing Care Framework proposes, which are relevant to all countries.
+Annex I shows the 24 core indicators proposed in the Nurturing care framework which are relevant to all countries.
 They come from the monitoring frameworks of the Sustainable Development Goals (SDGs), and the 100 core health indicators developed to accompany Global strategy for women's, children's and adolescents' health.
 These examples are not prescriptive or exhaustive, but show the importance of using different types of indicators for monitoring programmes.

-Figure 2.
+Figure 3.
 Pyramid of data collection and use

-Source: This diagram is adapted from UNICEF's training material for District Health Information Software 2 (9).
+Source: This diagram is adapted from UNICEF's training material for District Health Information Software 2 (11).